The AsyncTree interface

 Trailing slashes have several purposes:

-$ ori @keys myProject
+$ ori keys myProject

 - README.md